PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

   follow resources we point to).

 Authors can fork these repositories, and use the fork as a starting point for their artifact.
-For example, for Python-based projects, authors should modify or a `requirements.txt` (or similar) file with pinned versions of their dependencies.
+For example, for Python-based projects, authors should modify the `Dockerfile` and add the pinned versions of their dependencies to a `requirements.txt` (or similar) file.

 Note that these resources are not comprehensive, so authors and reviewers are not to interpret them as the only way to package an artifact; we also welcome